pitastrudl/wekanwiki/GDPR.md

 I need to have source code for every software I use, and tested working way to compile it from source.

 I need to test [Qubes compromise recovery](https://www.qubes-os.org/news/2017/04/26/qubes-compromise-recovery/).

-### Hardening

-[Intel AMT Checker for Linux](https://github.com/mjg59/mei-amt-check) and it's [Hacker News article](https://news.ycombinator.com/item?id=14335159).
-For me it shows "Intel AMT is present, AMT is unprovisioned".
-I need to check all hardware and disable AMT where possible.